Chapter 3: Buy the Leader Out of a Base

 Obviously, you want to be in a market uptrend.
 You want to buy them breaking out of a base.

 Buying a stock coming out of a base is less risky because you’ve got the trend in your favor.
-A base is pretty much a sideways range.
+A base is essentially a sideways range.
 So, as with the market trend, you want the stock to trend up.
-Benefits are similar: upward momentum, less overhead supply, etc.
+The benefits are similar: upward momentum, less overhead supply, etc.

-Now, there are a number of different types of bases.
+Now, there are several different types of bases.

 These are typical at the early stages of a move or a trend.